stevenh6696/recipes/dessert/egg_tart.md

 ## Extra notes

-- Use oven instead of air fryer
+- Using oven instead of air fryer takes a lot longer
+- Bought wrong kind of puff pastry
+- Pastry puffed and filling overflowed
+- Need to change some stuff next time